-Survivors also receive an annuity based on 53 times the insured's average earnings in the 12 months before the onset of disability multiplied by a coefficient resulting from dividing 65 by the age of the worker at the date of the onset of disability.
+Survivor pension: Survivors receive an annuity based on 53 times the deceased's average earnings in the 12 months before disability began (that resulted in the insured's death) or death multiplied by a coefficient resulting from dividing 65 by the insured's age when the disability began or at death.
 The sum must not exceed 180,000 pesos, plus a lump-sum benefit of 50,000 pesos.

-The lump sum is split equally among eligible survivors.
+The lump sum is split equally among eligible survivors, including the spouse and children younger than age 21 (up to age 25 if a student).